 2026 PWHL Walter Cup Playoff Schedule Updates

-NEW YORK AND TORONTO - The Professional Women's Hockey League (PWHL) has announced schedule information for three more games of the 2026 PWHL Walter Cup Playoffs, presented by SharkNinja,
+NEW YORK AND TORONTO - The Professional Women's Hockey League (PWHL) has announced schedule information for the final three potential games in the semifinal round of the 2026 PWHL Walter Cup Playoffs, presented by SharkNinja,

-Game 3 of the semifinal series between the first-place Montréal Victoire and the third-place Minnesota Frost will be hosted by Minnesota and played at Grand Casino Arena on Thursday, May 7 at 7 p.m.
-ET.
+Game 4 of the semifinal series between the first-seed Montréal Victoire and the third-seed Minnesota Frost, if necessary, will be hosted by Minnesota and played at Grand Casino Arena on Friday, May 8 at 8:30 p.m.
+ET / 7:30 p.m.
+CT.

-The first two games in each series were announced upon confirmation of playoff matchups on Sunday and will begin Thursday night in Boston and Saturday afternoon in Montréal.
+Minnesota currently leads Montréal 1-0 and Boston and Ottawa are tied 1-1.
 The winners of each best-of-five series will advance to the PWHL Walter Cup Finals to compete in a best-of-five championship series.

 Tuesday, May 5, 2026